nadasami1/SQL-project/README.md

 [dataset link]("https://www.kaggle.com/datasets/dillonmyrick/bike-store-sample-database")

-##Steps to Upload Data to SSMS:Create a database: Create a database named BIKESTORE_DB.
+##Steps to Upload Data to SSMS:
+Create a database: Create a database named BIKESTORE_DB.
 Import data: Navigate to your database > Tasks > Import Flat Files, then upload each table from the dataset.

 ##SQL Queries Used: